Skip to content

 Originated as a fork of django-dirtyfields

 This project started as a fork of django-dirtyfields with a rewritten lazy, descriptor-based internal implementation.
 It has since diverged with its own feature set, release cadence, and import name (filthyfields).
-The mixin and method names (DirtyFieldsMixin, get_dirty_fields, is_dirty, …) are kept from upstream — hence the play-on-words package name.
+The mixin and method names (DirtyFieldsMixin, get_dirty_fields, is_dirty, …) are mostly kept from upstream.

 Why This Project?

-The original django-dirtyfields captures model state by snapshotting every field on instance initialization — every field value is copied on every model load, regardless of whether you'll modify the instance.
+The original django-dirtyfields captures model state by snapshotting every field on instance initialization, meaning every field value is copied on every model load, regardless of whether you'll modify the instance.
+There are approaches given by django-dirtyfields to alleviate that, but they are somewhat manual, and the performance penalty is noticable in many use cases.

-This project uses lazy descriptor-based tracking instead, which for typical use cases (read or write each field at most once) has less overhead.
+This project main improvement is a lazy descriptor-based tracking instead of snapshotting, which for typical use cases has almost always less overhead.

 Benchmark Results